• Skip to primary navigation

 The flavours of chestnut, pumpkin & mushroom in a tart or as mini tartlets match well with a light and fruity red wine.

-What's more, in Autumn, France goes mad over the basic Beaujolais and Beaujolais Nouveau the 3rd Thursday in November (that's how I met my Frenchman, but that's another story!).
+In Autumn, France goes mad over the basic Beaujolais and Beaujolais Nouveau the 3rd Thursday in November (that's how I met my Frenchman, but that's another story!).
 As our student days are over, we prefer the more sophisticated medium bodied Beaujolais Crus (e.g. Morgon, Brouilly, Julienas) - excellent value for money, in my humble opinion, compared with their expensive neighbours up the road in Bourgogne.

 A light Loire red is also a great match with the tart - such as Chinon or Saumur reds.